mjmcnelis/RKM/README.md

     M. McNelis, D. Bazow and U. Heinz, arXiv:2101.02827 (2021)

-This repository is currently under development, but you can run `test_plot.py` to generate an example plot.
+This repository is currently under development, but you can run `evolve.py` or `test_exact.py`to generate an example plot.

 ## Runge-Kutta methods